morphman86/nt_nd_translator/README.md

 ## Usage

 Once everything is set up, you can run the script to translate phrases between NT and ND.
-Here's how to use the system:
+A `main.py` file is included with an example of how you can use this:

 ### Command-line Interface

-You can run the system from the command line and provide a phrase for translation:
+You can run the example system from the command line and provide a phrase for translation:

 ```bash
 python main.py "Your phrase here" --direction nt->nd